dgxRL/dgx-spark/README.md

 ## Projects to Explore

-### 🤖 NanoChat - Train Your Own LLM from Scratch
+### 🤖 Nanochat - Train Your Own LLM from Scratch

 **Train a 1.9 billion parameter ChatGPT-like model on DGX Spark**

-[NanoChat](https://github.com/karpathy/nanochat) is a complete implementation for training Large Language Models from scratch, specifically optimized for the DGX Spark's unique architecture.
+[Nanochat](https://github.com/karpathy/nanochat) is a complete implementation for training Large Language Models from scratch, specifically optimized for the DGX Spark's unique architecture.
 Based on Andrej Karpathy's educational framework, it provides a full pipeline from tokenization to a functional ChatGPT-like web interface.

 - A functional **1.9B parameter transformer model**
 - **ChatGPT-like web interface** to interact with your model